LAMPEngineer/CreateRESTfulAPIs/README.md

-# CreateRESTfulAPIs
+# Business requirement

+1. Create APIs in RESTful service to uses GET, POST, PUT, PATCH & DELETE verbs to perform actions
+2. Create Authentication server for JWT token generation and validation

+This app is created usign S.O.L.I.D. design pattern with 'Program to Interface' development methodology.

+The API returns:
-App creates RESTful service apis to create, show, list, edit & delete item.
-It uses GET, POST, PUT, PATCH & DELETE verbs to perform actions.
-The API returns status 1 for a successful request along with additional data and status 0 for an unsuccessful request which is an error.
+ i.  status 1 for a successful request along with data (if require) ii. status 0 for an unsuccessful request which is an error.

 # Built
 App is built on core PHP 7.2.5 and MySQL 5.6

-# CRUD actions
+# Verbs to perform actions
 ![CURD_actions.jpg](./img/CURD_actions.jpg)